Jersey Legal System & Constitutional Law

 ‘Process Costs and Error Costs: The Reform of Civil Appeals in Anglo-American Perspective’ Athens Journal of Law Volume 3, Issue 3 July 2017.

 Adjunct Professor: Criminal Procedure: Advocate Matthew Jowitt works at Ardent Chambers.

 Richard Holden works for Carey Olsen and advises on litigation, property and development.
-He is the former Civil and Criminal Procedure lecturer and also has numerous positions at other teaching Institutions, such as Victoria University of Wellington in New Zealand.
+Alongside his teaching at the Institute, he also has numerous positions at other teaching Institutions, such as Victoria University of Wellington in New Zealand.

 His publications include Offshore Civil Procedure, which provides commentary on court and litigation procedure in the Channel Islands and Isle of Man.
 It is a companion volume to the White Book published by Sweet & Maxwell.

 Adjunct Professor: Jared Dann is Partner at Appleby.

 Advocate Claire Davies